 You can apply here for the Eppendorf Award for Young European Investigators from October 1 of each year onwards.

-In 2017 Eppendorf AG is presenting the Eppendorf Award for Young European Investigators for the 22nd time.
-The independent Eppendorf Award Jury chaired by Prof. Reinhard Jahn selected Dr. Tom Baden, Senior Lecturer in Neuroscience at the University of Sussex, Brighton, United Kingdom, as the 2017 winner of the Eppendorf Award for Young European Investigators.
-Tom Baden, born 1982, receives the € 20,000 prize for her contributions to a key step in the innate immune response, which triggers a frontline defense when cells are attacked by microorganisms.
+In 2018 Eppendorf AG is presenting the Eppendorf Award for Young European Investigators for the 23rd time.
+The independent Eppendorf Award Jury chaired by Prof. Reinhard Jahn selected Prof. Dr. Andrea Ablasser, Assistant Professor at the Swiss Federal Institute of Technology, Lausanne, Switzerland, as the 2018 winner.
+Andrea Ablasser, born 1983, receives the € 20,000 prize for her contributions to a key step in the innate immune response, which triggers a frontline defense when cells are attacked by microorganisms.

 Since 1995 the Eppendorf Young Investigator Award is granted annually to European researchers not older than 35 years.
 It acknowledges outstanding contributions to biomedical research in Europe based on methods of molecular biology, including novel analytical concepts.
 The winner is selected by an independent expert committee chaired by Reinhard Jahn (Max Planck Institute for Biophysical Chemistry, Göttingen, Germany).